Antitrust Reform in the USA: Five New Laws

 1. Platform Neutrality:

-The first bill seeks to prohibit platforms from owning subsidiaries that compete with other companies on the same platform.
-Otherwise, they will be forced to sell those assets to maintain fair competition.
+The first bill aims to prohibit platforms from owning subsidiaries that compete with other companies on the same platform.
+Otherwise, they will be forced to sell these assets to maintain fair competition.

 2. Limitation of Preference to Own Products: